ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 -->

-## ANTsX-based open-source contributions
+## Novel ANTsX-based open-source contributions

-Consistent with previous ANTsX development, the newly introduced capabilities introduced below are available through ANTsX (specifically, via R and Python ANTsX packages), and illustrated through self-contained examples in the ANTsX tutorial (\url{https://tinyurl.com/antsxtutorial}) with a dedicated GitHub
+We introduce two novel inclusions to the ANTsX toolset that were developed as part of the MRI mapping and analysis pipeline for the Developmental Common Coordinate Framework (DevCCF).
+Consistent with previous ANTsX development, newly introduced capabilities introduced below are available through ANTsX (specifically, via R and Python ANTsX packages), and illustrated through self-contained examples in the ANTsX tutorial (\url{https://tinyurl.com/antsxtutorial}) with a dedicated GitHub